Instant Pot Salt Potatoes [Syracuse, New York], created by Irish Salt Miners are made with new potatoes boiled in brine, yielding a creamy interior.

 - New York Coffee Shop Home Fries.

-- Instant Pot Dirty Water Hot Dogs – like find in the City!
+- Instant Pot Dirty Water Hot Dogs – like the kind you get from street vendors on the streets of New York City!

 - Air Fryer New York Egg Rolls

 I love New York and the food.
 Can you tell?
 I’m not from New York, but both parents were born there and we spent a lot of time in the state growing up.
 My grandmother even had a resort in Monticello, New York (upstate) and I spend many summers there with my parents and cousins.
 Would you believe I have a cousin named Jack?
 Imagine what people thought when my grandma used to call us over the loudspeaker when she wanted us to come in from playing.

 The Potatoes should be bite sized.
 If you cannot find the New/Small White Potatoes, grab some Fingerlings.